CP1404/Practicals/prac_03/README.md

 making major changes.

 Each repo should be a single PyCharm project.
 Do not have one project/repo with other projects/repos inside.
-For pracs, that\'s one PyCharm project = one GitHub repo, as we\'ve (hopefully) just set up.
+For pracs, that's one PyCharm project = one GitHub repo, as we've (hopefully) just set up.

 Intermediate Exercises
 ======================